xoaryaa/xoaryaa/README.md

 Hello!
 I'm Arya, a final-year undergraduate student from VJTI pursuing B.Tech in Electronics and Telecommunications.
 I'm 21 years old and based in Mumbai, Maharashtra, India.

-👇 Hit in your console or terminal to connect with me.
+👇 Hit in your console or terminal to connect with me

 ```bash
 npx xoaryaa